Human penis size

 Human penis size varies on a number of measures, including length and circumference when flaccid and erect.
 Besides the natural variability of human penises in general, there are factors that lead to minor variations in a particular male, such as the level of arousal, time of day, ambient temperature, anxiety level, physical activity, and frequency of sexual activity.
 Compared to other primates, including large examples such as the gorilla, the human penis is thickest, both in absolute terms and relative to the rest of the body.
 Most human penis growth occurs in two stages: the first between infancy and the age of five; and then between about one year after the onset of puberty and, at the latest, approximately 17 years of age.

 Measurements vary, with studies that rely on self-measurement reporting a significantly higher average than those with a health professional measuring.
 A 2015 systematic review measured by health professionals rather than self-reporting, found an average erect length of 13.12 cm, and average erect circumference of 11.66 cm.
 A 1996 study of flaccid length found a mean of 8.8 cm when measured by staff.
 Flaccid penis length can sometimes be a poor predictor of erect length.
 An adult penis that is abnormally small but otherwise normally formed is referred to in medicine as a micropenis.

-An uncircumcised human penis, flaccid (left) and erect (right).
+A large uncircumcised human penis, flaccid (left) and erect (right).
 Flaccid length is a poor predictor for erect length.

-Limited to no statistically significant correlation between penis size and the size of other body parts has been found in research.
+No statistically significant correlation between penis size and the size of other body parts has been found in research.
 Some environmental factors in addition to genetics, such as the presence of endocrine disruptors, can affect penis growth.